otters-in-culvert.jpg

 • Humane removal compliant with Virginia wildlife laws

-Otters are active mostly at night and in bad weather.
-Monitored traps ensure fast, humane responses and prevent unnecessary site visits or stress on the animals.
+Why cameras are essential for otters: Otters are most active at night and in bad weather — the exact conditions when checking traps on foot is most difficult.
+Monitored traps ensure fast, humane response, prevent unnecessary site visits, and reduce stress on captured animals.

 • Collapse or fill den tunnels and slides along the shoreline